NOAA-OWP/SoilMoistureProfiles/tests/README.md

-# Unit test for Soil Moisture Profiles model
+# Unit tests for Soil Moisture Profiles
+Several unit tests are performed to test the functionality of the BMI functions, and test soil moisture profile schemes with different options and compare them againt benchmark results.
+More details are provided below.

 Usage: run `./run_unittest.sh` (replace/set $CXX to your g++ compiler)

  - Multiple checks are performed to test the functionality of the BMI functions: